SilverStone Strider Gold S ST75F-GS V2.0 750W (Page 3 of 4) | Reports

 The active PFC circuit featured on the SilverStone Strider Gold S ST75F-GS V2.0 750W uses one bridge rectifier attached to a small heatsink, but I could not see any markings on the chip, therefore I cannot say what model it is.
 Further down the line, on the larger black heatsink, we can see a Cree C3D08060 Silicon Carbide Schottky diode.
 This rectifier is certified for up to 11A at 135c.
 Four Infineon IPP50R140CP power MOFSET transistors are used on the active PFC circuit on the SilverStone Strider Gold S power supply.
 Each Infineon IPP50R140CP MOFSET can deliver up to 15A at 100 degrees Celsius continuously.
 These transistors present a maximum resistance of 0.14 ohm when turned on; with a typical resistance of 0.13 ohm according to the manufacturer's data sheet.
 This on characteristic is called Static Drain-Source On-Resistance, or commonly abbreviated as RDS(on).
 The more efficient the component is, the lower the RDS(on) value, since it wastes less power with lower resistance.

-On the secondary side, we can see more Japanese made capacitors from Nippon Chemi-Con rated at 105c.
+On the secondary side, we can see more Japanese brand capacitors from Nippon Chemi-Con rated at 105c.
 As with modern high efficiency power supplies, all rectifiers produces the +12V out -- while the +5V and +3.3V outputs are generated from the +12V output using a DC to DC converter within the power supply unit.
 On the middle add-in printed circuit board is an Infineon ICE2HS01G resonant mode controller for half-bridge LLC resonant converter.
 On the second add-in board is an ANPEC APW7159 dual channel voltage mode and synchronous PWM controller.
 Eight Infineon IPD060N03L MOSFETs are responsible for the rectification process.
 The IPD060N03L's rated continuous drain current is 50A at 100c, and a pulsed drain current of 350A.
 Drain source voltage is rated at 30V, and a RDS(on) value of only 0.006 ohm maximum and 0.005 ohm typical.
 Meanwhile, a Silicon Touch PS223 monitoring IC provides the Strider Gold S ST75F-GS V2.0's OVP, UVP, and OCP protection.
 The datasheets for all components mentioned in this review can be found on their respective manufacturer's websites.

 At the back, we have a large daughterboard covering the entire rear panel for the modular cable sockets.
 There is nothing special going on here electrically; all sockets are connected to the main circuit board after the secondary stage by a bundle of wires.
 The output connector configuration can be seen on the previous page.
 Overall, the internal build quality of SilverStone's Strider Gold S ST75F-GS V2.0 750W power supply is pretty good -- something we would expect from what we have seen from the company in the past, even if the OEM is no longer Enhance.
 Components are arranged pretty well with minimal wires running around inside, albeit space is really tight considering they wanted the shortest PSU possible.
 Solder points on its black front, green back PCB is not bad, but could be better in general.
 I would say the SilverStone branded, High Power built ST75F-GS V2.0 is generally very good with regards to the selection of components used under the hood.